ansys/pychemkin/doc/source/index.rst

 .. figure:: _static/logo/PyChemkin.png
     :width: 640px

-PyChemkin provides Pythonic access to the Ansys Chemkin API for CFD models.
+PyChemkin provides Pythonic access to the Ansys Chemkin API for CFD (computational fluid dynamics)models.
 It facilitates programmatic customization of Chemkin simulation workflows within the Python ecosystem and permits access to Chemkin property and rate utilities as well as selected reactor models.
 With PyChemkin, you can perform these tasks:

 * Process Chemkin-compatible gas-phase mechanisms.
 * Evaluate species and mixture thermodynamic and transport properties.